UMDLARS/ski/intro.md

 A variety of obstacles stand in your way; hitting them will depete your hitpoints (available in the var `hp`).
 Hitting a `snowman` costs 1 point.
 Hitting a `tree` costs 2 points.
 Hitting a `rock` costs 10 points.

 You can add hitpoints by skiing over a `heart` or through a `house`.
+Houses are extremely rare.

 You can gain 25 extra points by skiing over a `coin`.